Traversing behind the Main Hall, the trail extends from West Hall to the Main Library.

 Rest area for natural sciences students

-Taegineung, the small hill located between the Science Library and the Second Engineering Hall, is the nickname of the Science Campus.
+Taegineung, the small hill located between the Science & Engineering Library and the Second Engineering Hall, is the nickname of the Science Campus.
 The tomb of King Jeongjo’s consort Won of the Hong clan in the Joseon Dynasty (official name: Site of Inmyeongwon) used to be situated here.
 The spot is dubbed Aegineung as she died only one year after becoming the king’s consort at a young age.
 Cherry blossoms on both sides of the stairs and royal azalea are in full bloom in April and May, respectively, beautifying the surroundings.

 The path running from Nobel Plaza to the South Gate on the Science Campus is a rest area with benches and tall sycamore trees.
 The benches have been relocated several times, but initially, they sat in a row along both sides of the path.
 When pedestrians strolled along the path, those sitting on the benches would observe them as if they were monkeys in a zoo.

 Lighting color changes in tandem with stock prices.